-- os\ (Required): Operating system to be used to create the triplet. - arch (Required): Architecture to be used to create the triplet. - compiler (Optional, Defaulted to None): Compiler used to create the triplet (only needed for Windows).
+- os (Required): Operating system to be used to create the triplet. - arch (Required): Architecture to be used to create the triplet. - compiler (Optional, Defaulted to None): Compiler used to create the triplet (only needed for Windows).

-14.7.26 tools.run in windows bash()
+13.7.25 tools.run\in\windows\bash()

 '''

-def run_in_windows_bash(conanfile, bashcmd, cwd=None, subsystem=None, msys_mingw=True, →env=None)
+def run_in_windows_bash(conanfile, bashcmd, cwd=None, subsystem=None, msys_mingw=True, openv=None)

 '''

-Runs a UNIX command inside a bash shell.
+Runs an unix command inside a bash shell.
 It requires to have "bash" in the path.
 Useful to build libraries using configure and make in Windows.
 Check Windows subsytems section.